 Next: The “F” in “BE FAST” is scary to witness.

-This is a telltale sign that something is wrong.
-If you experience droopiness in your face or numbness on one side, you should seek medical attention immediately.
-Droopiness is most easily recognized by an uneven smile.
+A telltale sign that something is wrong, a sudden droopy face can be scary to witness.
+If you experience droopiness in your face or numbness on one side, you should seek medical attention asap.
+An uneven smile is most easily recognized of all the facial symptoms.

-Next: This scary symptom could be permanent if you don’t seek help.
+Next: A permanent if you don’t seek help

-Next: Trouble speaking can indicate a lot more than stage fright.
+Next: Trouble speaking can be a lot more than stage fright.

-Difficulty forming sentences is another sign that something is affecting your brain.
+Difficulty forming sentences is another sign something is affecting your brain.
 Cognitive skills like holding a conversation can suddenly become difficult when you’re about to suffer from a stroke.
-Slurred speech often occurs right before a stroke as well.
+Slurred speech often occurs right before a stroke, too.

 Next: The final letter in “BE FAST” will help you the most.